RobotLocomotion/drake/doc/_pages/stable.md

 For Drake's dependencies:

+* When using Bazel to depend on Drake as a Bazel Module (i.e., using bzlmod):
+  * The extension module `use_extension("@drake//tools/workspace:default.bzl", "drake_dep_repositories")`
+    is part of the Stable API, including the names of the repositories it offers as extensions (e.g., `"eigen"`).
+	* For any repository provided by the extension, we will deprecate it prior to removing it.
+* When using Bazel to depend on Drake via `WORKSPACE.bazel` (i.e., without bzlmod):
-* The `add_default_...` macros defined in `@drake//tools/workspace:default.bzl`
+  * The `add_default_...` macros defined in
-  are all part of the Stable API.
+    `@drake//tools/workspace:default.bzl` are all part of the Stable API.
     * For any Bazel external loaded by these functions (e.g., `"@eigen"`), we will deprecate it prior to removing our definition of the dependency.
       * Excluding any items documented as "internal use only".
       * Excluding any items documented with an "experimental" warning.

 We may upgrade any of our dependencies to a newer version without prior notice.
-If you require an older version, you will need to rebuild Drake from source and pin your own WORKSPACE to refer to the older version of the dependency.
+If you require an older version, you will need to rebuild Drake from source and customize your own `WORKSPACE.bazel` or `MODULE.bazel` file to refer to the older version of the dependency.

 We may add new dependencies without prior notice.
-All of our dependencies will either be installed via the host system via our `install_prereqs` scripts, and/or downloaded at build-time via our `add_default_...` macros, and/or specified via packaging metadata in the case of `apt` or `pip`.
+All of our dependencies will either be installed via the host system via our `install_prereqs` scripts, and/or downloaded at build-time via our `add_default_...` macros (when not using `bzlmod`) or our `MODULE.bazel` file (when using bzlmod), and/or specified via packaging metadata in the case of `apt` or `pip`.

 ## LCM messages